Reviews You Can Rely On

 Weather Protection

-With a 30D polyester nylon construction, this tent is quite durable and abrasion-resistant.
-The polyester fabric is not as stretchy as other Nylon fabrics out there, supposedly ensuring that the tent stay pitched and maintains its shape.
-This theory is validated with our experience.
+With a 30D polyester nylon construction, this tent is durable and abrasion-resistant.
+The polyester fabric is not as stretchy as other Nylon fabrics out there, supposedly ensuring that the tent stays pitched and maintains its shape.
+This theory is validated by our experience.

 black diamond distance adaptor tent ultralight tent review - it holding its rigid structure well in the middle of a storm. we are...